-Charles Videon’s parents William J. Williams and Fanny Hewitt.
+Charles Videon’s parents were William J. Williams and Fanny Hewitt.
 They married in 1882 in Swansea. ( Vol 11a, Page 848).

 They were recorded on the 1891 census living at 45, Little Madoc Street, Swansea Town, Swansea, County.
 Head of the household was William J, 29 a House Painter.
 His wife, Fanny, 27 had been born in Connahs’ Quay, Flintshire.
 Their listed children were Mary J. 8, Charles V 6, Latimer J.2 and Gertrude 1.
 There were 2 lodgers, Ann Harris, 58, a married Charwoman and Elizabeth A.Young, 12, a scholar.